 Email Signup List

 Collecting contact information from potential customers at local events is the easiest way to increase online sales.
-To collect emails, all you have to do is create a signup list and place it next to the business cards.
+You must create a signup list and place it next to the business cards to collect emails.
 Whenever someone seems interested in your work, hand them a card and ask them to signup for your newsletters.

 For a free mailing list download, visit Craft Show Mailing List Template.

 Small family-owned retail stores support local events and artists.
-Take some time to discover gift shops, coffee shops, and boutiques in your area.
+Take some time to discover gift shops, coffee shops, and boutiques.
 If the establishment sells items similar to what you make, contact the store owner and see if there is a way to display your artwork in their shop.

 For more information visit, How To Sell Art Prints To Stores.